Uriopass/Musidex/README.md

 sync it on your phone to enjoy free offline music, managed from your home server.

 Don't want to bother making playlists?
-Let Musidex handle it for you, a neural network analysis your musics and checks for similarity to provide semantic autoplaying.
+Let Musidex handle it for you, a neural network analyses your musics and checks for similarity to provide semantic autoplaying.
 Choose a starting point and let it choose the next song for you!